SmarterApp/SS_SharedSecurity/SAML-setup.md

 # SAML Security Setup

-SAML-based security is implemented via the Spring Security SAML Extension to connect your application (the "Service Provider" or SP) to the Single Sign On system (OpenAM - the Identity Provider).
+SAML-based security is implemented via the Spring Security SAML Extension to connect your application (the "Service Provider" or SP) to the Single Sign On system (OpenAM - the Identity Provider or IdP).
+This document explains how to integrate SAML into your web application.
+Required components are a SAML IdP such as OpenAM, and the SharedSecurity JAR.

 ## How-To Documentation
 (This is a highly recommended read and will explain the process in detail)